-Happiness is not at that “next level” in your creative career
+Happiness is not at that “next level” in your career

 I recently read an article about the actress who plays Sansa Stark in Game of Thrones.
 She talked about how depressed she was during the shooting of the series - how she felt imperfect and unworthy and how she isolated herself socially.
 Sansa freaking Stark!

 This struck me so deeply, because this is exactly why I work with creative people.
 Many of us have this idea that “as soon as I reach that next level (sell the screenplay, get a series regular role, land the job at the fancy advertising firm, etc), I will finally be happy”.
 We push out our happiness onto some imagined future, and in the meantime, we feel anxious, frustrated and inferior.

 It makes a lot of sense from the brain’s perspective, because imagining future happiness lights up all sorts of “feel good” chemicals in our brains that help us get through the drudgery of the present.

 But unfortunately, this imagined future never comes.
 I know you don’t want to hear that (I resisted this truth for sooooo long), but it's true.
 I’m not saying you won’t be successful in the future - I have good reason to believe you will be - I’m saying you won’t be happy in that successful future, unless you start changing the way you think about this moment right now.